Incidental Trauma and Developmental Trauma

 A highly pleasant sensation can also leave an emotional residue in the system due to a developed attachment.
 This, in turn, can set up a negative pattern of craving, which will interfere with the organism’s normal functioning.

 The various facets of trauma are innumerable; however, we can categorize them roughly into two categories:

 - incidental or shock trauma

 Trauma plays itself out always on all levels: mentally, emotionally and physically.
-Whichever way it enters the system all aspects of the human being are involved.
-The mechanism of trauma however is similar in all cases.
+Regardless of how it enters the system, all aspects of the human being are involved.
+The mechanism of trauma, however, is similar in all cases.

 - An impact, which can be physical or psychological, incidental or developmental, is not fully met and leaves a residue in the psyche and nervous system.

 - There is a rationalization of the event leading to a protective mechanism called dissociation.